 Hallway – was tiled in dark brown and the banister was also painted in a similar brown.
 I can’t recall the wall colour but it wasn’t dark as the hallway was not too dark.

 Kitchen – as mentioned the walls were painted a pale green similar to the colour of the current roof.
 The floor was linoleum tile with yellow and blue speckles.
 If standing in the hallway entrance, the dining table was directly in front.
 The dresser with the mirror which is currently upstairs was on the wall to the left.
-To the wall on the right between the living room entrance and the window, was the fridge and a chest freezer (usually quite full of “fraser river” chicken).
+To the wall on the right between the living room entrance and the window, was the fridge and a chest freezer (usually quite full of salmon or “Fraser River” chicken).
 On the north wall, between the windows and the doorway to the back, were white cupboards (built by Bud Forsyth).
 Starting from the window, were the electric stove, portable dishwasher, and sink.

 Bedroom – was paneled as well.
 The adjacent room was my bedroom when I was small.
 Later on I moved to the back of the house (which has now been removed).
-The room behind the kitchen was essentially the laundry room with an electric dryer to the left of the entrance and a wringer washing machine located near the sink.
-We also had an upright freezer in that room.

 The stairs were carpeted in green and the upstairs floors were covered with linoleum.
 Walls were wallpapered.